-d) Note that only NAND gates (including inverters, which are one-input NAND gates) are used.
+d) Note that only NAND gates (including inverters, which are oneinput NAND gates) are used.
 As a result:

-$$(1)Q_0 + w'$$ is implemented as $(Q_0 \cdot w)'$
+(1) $Q_0 + w'$ is implemented as $(Q_0 \bullet w)'$

-(2) The NAND gates directly realize the Red light outputs, which are inverted to give the corresponding Green light outputs.
+(2)The NAND gates directly realize the Red light outputs, which are inverted to give the corresponding Green light outputs.